 Early History of the Tackly family

-Another 157 words (11 lines of text) covering the years 1200, 1273 and 1325 are included under the topic Early Tackly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tackly research.
+Another 142 words (10 lines of text) covering the years 1200, 1273, 1325, 1529, 1194 and 1202 are included under the topic Early Tackly History in all our PDF Extended History products and printed products wherever possible.

 Tackly Spelling Variations